RedisGears/RedisGears/docs/commands.md

 _Return_

-A simple 'OK' string, or an error if the option can't be configured in runtime.
+An array with an entry per key.
+The entry is simple 'OK' string, or an error if the option can't be configured in runtime.

 **Examples**